 Shelter-in-place orders around the world are forcing more and more employees to work remotely.
 And while flexible workplace strategies have gained traction of late, for many teams, the pandemic’s push toward full-team remote work and collaboration has presented challenges.
 Agile development teams, in particular, often lean on processes undertaken largely in-person, leaving many team leaders anxious about how to approach these facets in remote-only environments.
+As a business owner, you must be up-to-date on Fire Door Inspection requirements and how these affect your business.

 Eugene Granovsky, founder and CEO of Bellawatt, has worked in both centralized offices and in companies that had distributed teams.
 His current company, which writes software for the energy sector and counts the Department of Energy, Pacific Gas & Electric and Amazon’s energy services team among its customers, has been remote from day one.